List of airliner shootdown incidents: 1979: Air Rhodesia Flight 827

 Air Rhodesia Flight 827 was a scheduled flight between Kariba and Salisbury that was shot down on 12 February 1979, by ZIPRA guerrillas using a Soviet-manufactured Strela 2 missile in similar circumstances to Flight RH825 five months earlier.
 None of the 59 passengers or crew of the Vickers Viscount survived.

 1980s

 1980: Itavia Flight 870

-On 27 June 1980 a McDonnell Douglas DC-9-15 operated by Itavia broke up mid-air and crashed into the sea near the Tyrrhenian Sea island of Ustica, while en route from Bologna to Palermo, Italy.
+On 27 June 1980 a McDonnell Douglas DC-9-15 operated by Itavia broke up mid-air and crashed into the Tyrrhenian Sea near the island of Ustica, while en route from Bologna to Palermo, Italy.
 All 81 people on board were killed.
-The cause has been the subject of a decades-long controversy.
-The aircraft may have been accidentally shot down during a military operation possibly involving United States, French, Italian and Libyan military aircraft.
-Another theory is that the plane was bombed by terrorists.
-On 23 January 2013, Italy's top criminal court ruled that there was "abundantly" clear evidence that the flight was brought down by a missile, but the perpetrators are still missing.
+The cause has been the subject of a decades-long controversy and numerous conspiracy theories.
+One theory is that the DC-9 was accidentally shot down during a clandestine air battle possibly involving American, French, Italian and Libyan military aircraft.
+Others state that the plane was bombed by terrorists, or that it was deliberately shot down by French or Israeli forces who mistook it for a different aircraft.
+In January 2013, Italy's highest court ruled there was clear evidence that the flight was shot down by a missile, but the court did not identify the perpetrators nor detail the circumstances; the ambiguous ruling together with the deaths of key figures surrounding the event have further fueled the controversy.